flame-engine/flame/doc/development/documentation.md

   When using this option, the `main.dart` file of the app should route the execution to the proper widget according to the `page` being passed.

-- **show**: contains a subset of modes: `widget`, `code`, and `popup`.
+- **show**: contains a subset of modes: `widget`, `code`, `infobox`, and `popup`.
 The `widget` mode creates an iframe with the embedded example, directly within the page.
 The `code` mode will show a button that allows the user to see the code that produced this example.
 The `popup` mode also shows a button, which displays the example in an overlay window.
 This is more suitable for demoing larger apps.
 Using both "widget" and "popup" modes at the same time is not recommended.
+  Finally, the `infobox` mode will display the result in a floating window -- this mode is best combined with `widget` and `code`.

 ```{flutter-app}
 :sources: ../flame/examples